-- 1. The instructor will request the student to leave the classroom or clinical environment and direct that student to the College of Nursing administrative office or agency administrative office if there is reasonable suspicion of substance use.
-A reasonable suspicion of substance use is considered when any student demonstrates unusual, unexplained behavior.
-Observable signs might include, but are not limited to: - Slurred speech - Odor of alcohol on breath or person - o Unsteady gait - Disoriented or confused behavior - Significant changes in work habits - Observed behaviors indicative of hallucinations - Unexplained accident or injury - o Sloppy, inappropriate clothing or appearance - Physically assaultive, unduly talkative, exaggerated self-importance, making incoherent or irrelevant statements - o Excessive sick days, excessive tardiness when reporting for class or clinical - Missed deadlines, careless mistakes, taking longer than customary to complete work - Coordination (not normal, swaying, staggering, lack of coordination, grasping for support) - o Performance (unsafe practices, unsatisfactory work) - Alertness (change in alertness, sleepy, confused) - O Demeanor (change in personality, fighting, excited, combative, aggressive, violent, argumentative, indifferent, threatening, antagonistic) - o Eyes (bloodshot, dilated) - Other clinical observations consistent with impairment
+- The instructor will request the student to leave the classroom or clinical environment and direct that student to the School of Nursing administrative office or agency administrative office if there is reasonable suspicion of substance abuse.
+A reasonable suspicion of substance abuse is considered when any student demonstrates unusual, unexplained behavior.
+Observable signs might include, but are not limited to: - Slurred speech - Odor of alcohol on breath or person - Unsteady gait - Disoriented or confused behavior - Significant changes in work habits - Observed behaviors indicative of hallucinations - Unexplained accident or injury - Sloppy, inappropriate clothing or appearance - Physically assaultive, unduly talkative, exaggerated self-importance, making incoherent or irrelevant statements - Excessive sick days, excessive tardiness when reporting for class or clinical - Missed deadlines, careless mistakes, taking longer than customary to complete work - Coordination (not normal, swaying, staggering, lack of coordination, grasping for support) - Performance (unsafe practices, unsatisfactory work) - Alertness (change in alertness, sleepy, confused) - Demeanor (change in personality, fighting, excited, combative, aggressive, violent, argumentative, indifferent, threatening, antagonistic) - Eyes (bloodshot, dilated) - Other clinical observations consistent with impairment